ghaniazimi/Firstofall/README.md

-git push -u origin main(master) enter for the first time it will ask your git user name and password then go to your git repository and refresh the page
+git push -u origin main(master) enter for the first time it will ask your git user name and password then go to your git repository and refresh the page you will see README.m and text file that you created. and when you open this firstlearn text file you see what you wrote in it